Montclair Mosquito Control

 Better Termite and Pest Control brings comprehensive mosquito management to Montclair homeowners who want to reclaim their outdoor spaces.
 Our mosquito control programs combine proven treatment methods with reduced-impact products that have passed through our internal research team.
-We’ve eliminated 9 harsh chemicals commonly used in the industry, choosing better alternatives that we’d feel comfortable using in our own homes.
+We have eliminated 9 harsh chemicals commonly used in the industry, choosing better alternatives that we would feel comfortable using in our own homes.

 Our Montclair Mosquito Control approach starts with a thorough property assessment to identify breeding hotspots and resting areas.
-Each treatment plan gets customized based on your property’s specific needs and the seasonal mosquito patterns we see throughout Virginia.
-Additionally, we back every service with unlimited callbacks because we’re committed to getting your mosquito population down to a manageable baseline.
+Each treatment plan gets customized based on your property\'s specific needs and the seasonal mosquito patterns we see throughout Virginia.
+Additionally, we back every service with unlimited callbacks because we are committed to getting your mosquito population down to a manageable baseline.

 Using a backpack sprayer, we apply a combination of adulticide for immediate population reduction and growth regulator to disrupt the mosquito life cycle.
 The targeted application focuses on shrubs, ivy patches, deck areas, and other exterior surfaces where mosquitoes congregate.
 Because mosquitoes spend most of their time resting in vegetation, treating these areas creates effective residual protection.